 A recent study from Harvard Business Review Analytic Services, in association with Egencia, finds that companies with strong travel cultures experience greater competitiveness.
 This is due to better customer loyalty, internal collaboration, and multi-region management, among other factors.
-The priorities of companies with strong travel cultures reveals the vital role data and technology has in tracking travel costs and aligning travel with business outcomes.
+The priorities of companies with strong travel cultures reveal the vital role data and technology have in tracking travel costs and aligning travel with business outcomes.

-The report, Travel culture: Your competitive advantage in a global market, found that treating travel as a strategic investment — one of the hallmarks of a strong travel culture — depends on executives understanding the business value of travel.
-An understanding that is greatly informed by clear reporting and a well-tuned travel and expense management capability.
+The report, Travel culture: Your competitive advantage in a global market, found that treating travel as a strategic investment depends on executives understanding its business value.
+One of the hallmarks of a strong travel culture, this understanding is greatly informed by clear reporting and a well-tuned travel and expense management capability.

 The benefits of a strong travel culture

 A strong travel culture translates into tangible business results, according to a survey of 587 executives.
 Fifty-eight percent of them said that it’s very important to their organization’s business performance.
 Another 67 percent said that a strong travel culture contributed to increased collaboration between internal groups.
 Another 55 percent viewed a strong travel culture as a driver for better management of geographically dispersed business units, and 40 percent felt that it helped unify business culture across the globe.
 And, 62 percent connected a strong travel culture with better relationships with key customers.